WriterZen Review: Is It the Best All-in-One Blogging Tool for You?

 WriterZen also lets you import lists of keywords generated outside the tool, either by copy-and-pasting them into a form or by uploading a CSV file.

 Once you have a list of target topics, you can use the Topic Cluster feature to beef up your SEO.
-Specifically, this tool groups your keywords based on the top 10 search results for each topic.
+Specifically, this tool groups your keywords into "keyword clusters" based on the top 10 search results for each topic.

-This gives you a good idea of which combination of keywords Google expects to see for each broader topic.
+Keyword clusters give you a good idea of all the related keywords Google expects to see for each broader topic.

-Then you can make sure your content loops in all parts of the most relevant keyword cluster.
+Then you can ensure your content loops in all parts of the most relevant keyword cluster.

 After you’ve found a keyword you want to focus on, you can create your article right inside WriterZen using the Content Creator.